 |This superb police thriller from director Massimo Dallamano (1972's What Have You Done to Solange?, 1969's Venus in Furs) doubles as an early giallo prototype.

 Hamburg detective Franz Bulon (Mills) is in the middle of an investigation into a powerful drug syndicate headed by an overlord known as Schuermann.
 But each time Bulon locates someone willing to tell him more about Schuermann, a black-gloved, knife-wielding killer slashes the would-be witness - and a frustrated Bulon finds himself back at the beginning.
+Maybe creating a real money pokies online based on the A Black Veil for Lisa would keep the memory of this interesting movie alive.

 Even as departmental pressure mounts on him to find the murderer and close the case, Bulon is increasingly preoccupied and distracted by his home life: could his beautiful -- and much younger -- wife, Lisa (Paluzzi) be having an extramarital affair?